Search: 43 results

 Being therefore impatient to hear of you, we judg'd it proper to stay at Athens alone, and send you our brother Timothy,

-and so we sent Timothy, our brother and God’s servant in [spreading] the good news of Christ, to strengthen and encourage you [exhorting, comforting, and establishing you] in regard to your faith,
+and sent Timothy, our brother and God's fellow worker in the Good News of Christ, to establish you, and to comfort you concerning your faith;

-But now of Timothy, having come to us from you, and having proclaimed good news to us of your faith and love, and that ye always have a good recollection of us, longing to see us, just as we also you,
+But when Timothy came just now to us from you, and brought us glad news of your faith and love, and that you have good memories of us always, longing to see us, even as we also long to see you;

-Paul, Silvanus, and Timothy to the Thessalonian church in union with God our Father and the Lord Jesus Christ:
+Paul, Silvanus, and Timothy, to the church of the Thessalonians in God our Father, and the Lord Jesus Christ:

-to Timothy my genuine child in faith: spiritual blessing, mercy, and peace be with you from God our Father and Christ Jesus our Lord.
+to Timothy, my true child in faith: Grace, mercy, and peace, from God the Father and Christ Jesus our Lord.

 Do not be in a hurry to lay hands on anyone [i.e., to appoint them to office.
 See 4:14], and do not participate in the sins of other people.
 [Note: If Timothy failed to carefully determine the qualifications of a prospective elder before appointing him, it would make him partially responsible for any wrongdoing by that elder].
 Keep yourself pure [i.e., of involvement in anyone's sins].